 Represented a financially destitute elder executive of a large local company who was “put out to pasture” by his life-long employer.
 His client was offered little to nothing for his shares in the company he helped to build.
 After filing a securities fraud case against the company, Jon facilitated a multimillion dollar settlement which allowed his client to live out the rest of his years in comfort and dignity.

-Represented either the buyer or seller in the largest land transactions in Arizona in four of the last ten years.
+Represented either the buyer or seller in the largest land transactions in Arizona over the last several years.

 Represented two women in a NASD (now FINRA) arbitration which resulted in the first ever treble damage award in an arbitration proceeding.